Kalutu/timestamp-microservice/README.md

 - Handle a wide range of date formats, including ISO dates, short dates, and long dates.
 - Return error messages for invalid inputs.

+## Contributing
+Contributions are welcome!
+Please feel free to open an issue or create a pull request if you find any issues or have improvements to suggest.